DataCirexYen/BettingProject/README.md

 **1** Deploy the contracts to the Ethereum network of your choice.
 Change USDT address

-**Note**: The provided code is a simplified example, and in a real-world scenario, additional security measures, testing, and proper **handling of rewards distribution** should be implemented.
+**Warning**: The provided code is a simplified example, and in a real-world scenario, additional security measures, testing, and proper **handling of rewards distribution** should be implemented.